OctopusDeploy/blog/blog/2022-10/new-devops-performance-clusters/index.md

 The research team uses hierarchical clustering to discover the performance groups in the State of DevOps report.
 This technique doesn't define clusters in advance but lets them emerge from the data.

 Researchers test hypotheses using clusters.
 For example, by grouping organizations based on their deployment frequency, they can see that organizations that deploy more often are more likely to achieve their goals.
 Each time the researchers repeat the analysis on a different sample, they can test the validity of the hypothesis.
-This is how we increase our confidence in the practices that drive performance.
+This scientific approach is how researchers increase their confidence in the practices that drive performance.

 ## Software delivery performance clusters